The Radio 4 consumer programme “You and Yours”, for 14 January 2016 (yes, more than 10 years ago), included a section on bereavement damages.

 Comparisons with Scotland

-Returning to Andy McDonald, MP, he said he hoped his new legislation would give rights in England and Wales to grandparents, siblings and persons who can demonstrate close family ties with the deceased (as is presently the case in Scotland).
+Returning to Andy McDonald, MP, he said he hoped his new legislation would give rights in England and Wales to grandparents, siblings and persons who can demonstrate close family ties with the deceased (as continues to be the case in Scotland).

 He was challenged to justify these proposed changes to the law on the basis that they might open the gates to a flood of new claims, increasing pressure on insurance companies and thereby pushing up premiums.